- Sources of Unreal Engine runtime images

 Source build: Supports building a source build of the Engine.

 Installed Build: Supports building an Installed Build of the Engine.

 Windows native: Supports building Unreal Engine projects and plugins for Windows targets from Windows containers.

 Linux native: Supports building Unreal Engine projects and plugins for Linux targets from Linux containers.

 Linux cross-compilation: Supports cross-compiling Unreal Engine projects and plugins for Linux targets from Windows containers.

-Android cross-compilation: Supports cross-compiling Unreal Engine projects and plugins for Android targets from Windows containers.
+Android cross-compilation: Supports cross-compiling Unreal Engine projects and plugins for Android targets from Windows or Linux containers.